 Dogs have only been domesticated and bred for about 15,000 years; humans, on the other hand, left Africa to populate the rest of the world over 200,000 years ago.
-This makes their ancestry much more clearly defined, with a high level of accuracy to correctly assess breed.
+This makes dog ancestry much more clearly defined, with a high level of accuracy to correctly assess breed.

 Like children, analyzing the DNA of your domestic companion can help you make educated lifestyle and health decisions on their behalf.
 Thankfully, many of the privacy- and ethics-related concerns are waived when dealing with your pet; a full genetic profiling is only ever in their best interest.

 Testing your dog’s DNA is now easier than ever too.
 Using a simple swab from your dog’s cheek can uncover a wealth of breed identification and health information.
 But with so many different dog DNA test kits on the market, it's not always easy to narrow down the best DNA kit for pet owners.
 So to help you decide, we looked into the top dog DNA test kits on the market and listed them here!

 “Most people can guess just one breed present in a mixed-breed dog less than 25 percent of the time.”-Veterinary geneticist Angela Hughes, D.V.M., Ph.D.